 After surviving the flea market endeavor and brutally awkward ride home with my dad, my cousin Andrew decided to stop by for a visit.
 I already felt like a mutilated puppy emotionally, so, needless to say, I wasn’t too stoked on seeing anybody.
 He had always been my favorite cousin though and one of the kindest people I knew, so if anyone was going to be understanding, it was him.
 I did my best to socialize as I stared at him with my big, stupid bulging eyes.
 I was at least proud of my marathon goal and was excited to tell him about it.
 I told him I wasn’t sure how long the road was that I was training on, so we hopped in his trailblazer and tracked the distance.
 To my surprise, the distance of the road was 0.3 miles, which meant running to the end and back was 0.6 miles.
 Since I knew I had run 15 laps the day before, that meant that I ran a total of 9 miles!
 Which was a huge relief, because I knew that was a good chunk of mileage for a first time run.
 I was super worried that maybe it had only been 4 or 5 miles, which would have made the thought of running a whole marathon seem very unobtainable.
 However, the pain I was experiencing made sense now because I knew 9 miles is pretty nuts for a complete beginner.
 I felt my spirits lift and my determination began to show its lovely face again.

 I said goodbye to my cousin and made my way up back up the stairs to my room, my safe haven.
 It had been another gut-wrenching day.
 I was still so devastated that I was unable to effectively communicate with my own father or favorite cousin.
 I thought about the way I used to be and how much I enjoyed laughing with Andrew on the phone.
-We were both usually quick with a joke, but there wasn’t much laughing today, and that hurt me deeply.
+We both had the same sense of humor, but there wasn’t much laughing today, and that hurt me deeply.

-At least I had my marathon though, and maybe something good would come from that.
+At least I had my marathon though, and I had to keep believing that something good would come from that.